asgaria/Soccer-Goal-Time-Visualization/README.md

 * One issue was only getting to use the last 7 years worth of data.
 I would've loved to get more data to experiment with.
 * The 31-45 and 76-90 intervals also account for stoppage time, which absolutely pads the data in their favor.
 The EPL is notorious for stoppage time goals.
 Apparently, 6.3% of EPL goals in the 2016-17 season were made during second half stoppage time (via [ESPN](http://www.espn.com/soccer/blog/tactics-and-analysis/67/post/3170967/why-premier-league-has-more-stoppage-time-goals-than-other-top-leagues)).
 EPL games have an average 8 minutes of stoppage time per game.
 That's wild.
 * If I could do this project over again, I wish I could get the exact time stamp for each goal and do a visualization by minute instead of time intervals.
 It would greatly help in separating regulation and stoppage time numbers for a clearer picture of what's going on.
+* Side note: From a design standpoint, I really did not like the default colors matplotlib assigned for each section of the pie chart.
+They were super dark and made the chart look like a mess.
+After reading some design blogs, I learned that lighter colors that compliment each other are the way to go for a more pleasing pie chart.
+Good to know.
 ## Built with:
 * Python
 * matplotlib